vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for use in other IM software</summary>

-MyShell.ai's Creative Workshop will support deploying robots to other social platforms, and users can bind their social accounts to extend their membership benefits to robots on their social media.
-Already supports Telegram, and will support Discord and other platforms in the future
+MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
+Already supported on Telegram, and will support Discord and other platforms in the future

 </details>

 <details>

-<summary>TTS Emotion Control</summary>
+<summary>TTS emotion control</summary>

-BOT's voice will contain richer emotional differences, and this feature will enter public testing in May.
+BOT's voice will contain richer emotional differences, and this feature will enter the public testing phase in May.

 </details>